 Day 4: Port Stephens to Coffs Harbour

-Kick-start the day with an invigorating two hour walk to Tomaree Head Summit, which rises 160 metres (525 feet) above the entrance to Port Stephens.
+Kick start the day with an invigorating two-hour walk to Tomaree Head Summit, which rises 160 metres (525 feet) above the entrance to Port Stephens.
 From the top you’ll be rewarded with spectacular views over the coastline, out to Boondelbah and Broughton islands.
-Then follow the coast north for about 2 1/2 hours to Port Macquarie, where you can refuel and refresh at one of its white sandy beaches.
-Alternatively, drop into the Koala Hospital, the first of its kind in the world, or the award-winning Billabong Zoo, where you can get close to Australian and exotic animals.
+Next, hop in the car and follow the coast north for about 2.5 hours to Port Macquarie, where you can refuel and refresh at one of its white sandy beaches.
+Alternatively, drop into the Koala Hospital, the first of its kind in the world, where you can walk among the koalas in care.
+Or stop by the award-winning Billabong Zoo, where you can get close to Australian and exotic animals.
 Continue another 160 kilometres (100 miles) north to the holiday haven of Coffs Harbour, where no trip is complete without a photo at the Big Banana, a symbol of the region’s rich tropical fruit industry.
 The family-friendly activities continue at the Butterfly House, where visitors can walk around an indoor tropical habitat, home to 300 Australian butterflies.
 Then retire to BreakFree Aanuka Beach Resort for the night.

 Day 5: Coffs Harbour to Byron Bay